James Breathitt Jr.: Lieutenant Governor

 In his first foray into elected office, Breathitt won the 1927 election for Lieutenant Governor of Kentucky by only 159 votes, defeating Republican candidate E. E. Nelson.
 Nelson attempted to challenge these results but was unsuccessful, and Breathitt was sworn in to office on December 13 alongside Governor Flem D. Sampson.

 Sampson was the sole republican elected to a constitutional office that year and would face much opposition from both the Kentucky General Assembly and other state leaders throughout his tenure.
 Over time, Sampson's authority as governor was eroded, culminating in the actions of the 1930 Kentucky General Assembly.
 That year, the state legislature stripped Sampson of much of his remaining powers and delegated them to a three-man commission composed of Sampson, Breathitt, and Attorney General James W. Cammack.
 With this move, Breathitt became de facto governor for the remainder of his tenure.

 State Senator

 After serving for a year as city attorney of Hopkinsville, Breathitt was elected during the 1933 Kentucky Senate election to represent Kentucky's 6th Senate District, which at the time included Christian and Hopkins counties.
-However, he would pass away before completing his term.
+However, he died before completing his term.